mpSchrader/gym-sokoban/README.md

 </div>

 ### 2.5 Variations
-Sokoban has many different variations: Room Size, Number of Boxes, Rendering Modes, or Rules.
+Sokoban has many different variations, such as: Room Size, Number of Boxes, Rendering Modes, or Rules.

 #### 2.5.1 Rendering Modes
 Beside the regular Sokoban rendering, each configuration can be rendered as TinyWorld, which has a pixel size equal to the grid size.